OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Depending on the application's functionality and requirements, there are two basic cases in which SSRF can happen:

 - Application can send request only to **identified and trusted applications**: Case when [allow listing](https://en.wikipedia.org/wiki/Whitelisting) approach is available.
-- Application can send requests to **ANY external IP address or domain name**: Case when [allow listing](https://en.wikipedia.org/wiki/Whitelisting) approach is not available.
+- Application can send requests to **ANY external IP address or domain name**: Case when [allow listing](https://en.wikipedia.org/wiki/Whitelisting) approach is unavailable.

 Because these two cases are very different, this cheat sheet will describe defences against them separately.

 ### Case 1 - Application can send request only to identified and trusted applications

-Sometimes, an application need to perform request to another application, often located on another network, to perform a specific task.
-Depending of the business case, it can happen that information from the user are needed to perform the action.
+Sometimes, an application needs to perform a request to another application, often located on another network, to perform a specific task.
+Depending on the business case, user input is required for the functionality to work.

 #### Example

- > Take the example of a web application that receives and uses personal information from a user, such as their firstname/lastname/birthdate to create a profile in an internal HR system.
-By design, that web application will have to communicate using a protocol that the HR system understands in order to process that data.
+ > Take the example of a web application that receives and uses personal information from a user, such as their first name, last name, birth date etc. to create a profile in an internal HR system.
+By design, that web application will have to communicate using a protocol that the HR system understands to process that data.
- > Basically, the user cannot reach the HR system directly, but, if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.
+ > Basically, the user cannot reach the HR system directly, but, if the web application in charge of receiving user information is vulnerable to SSRF, the user can leverage it to access the HR system.
  > The user leverages the web application as a proxy to the HR system.

-The allow list approach is a viable option in this case since the internal application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
+The allow list approach is a viable option since the internal application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
 It can be stated that the required calls will only be targeted between those identified and trusted applications.

 #### Available protections

 Several protective measures are possible at the **Application** and **Network** layers.
-In order to apply the **defense in depth** principle, both layers will be hardened against such attacks.
+To apply the **defense in depth** principle, both layers will be hardened against such attacks.

 ##### Application layer